lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_011_optional_opaque_type_aliases/README.md

 # Opaque Type Aliases

+> NOTE: this exercise is optional.
+It's purpose is to show that certain use
+>       cases of opaque type aliases sound great at first, but turn out
+>       to be very difficult to implement

 ## Background

 An Opaque Type Alias can be used to provide the functionality of a "wrapper